 This class is designed for upper division students and focuses on distinct contemporary issues adjoining illustrative approaches to fine art production.
 Students will be encouraged to better define their own art production in relationship to the historical and theoretical dialogue of the class.
-Projects are aimed at building a strong conceptual skill-base to address conventional, emerging and future exhibition markets with a strong illustrative skill set.
+Projects are aimed at building a strong conceptual skill-base to address conventional, emerging, and future exhibition markets with a strong illustrative skill set.

-Illustration Concepts: The Power of the Story ILUS457-2 credits
+Illustration Concepts: The Power of the Story

+ILUS457-2 credits

-This intensive studio is designed to strengthen critical problem solving and imaginative skills, concept development, character design, staging development, and techniques, with an emphasis on, and analysis of drawing skills.
+This intensive studio directly engages the use of drawing as a tool for strengthening critical problem solving and imaginative skills, concept development, character design, staging development, and communicative techniques.
 Projects involve innovative image making, from preliminary sketches to developed solutions, using a variety of media.